Request Access to Climatiqs data tool kit.

 Let’s talk about limitations and uncertainty

+However, IOTs come with several limitations.
 Here are some of the major sources of errors:

 • Homogenization: IOTs are synthetically constructed from several underlying data sources.
 Different methods of homogenization can introduce uncertainty into final outputs (see Timmer et al., 2015)

 • Heterogeneity of data quality: Some countries, because of the limited data availability, are aggregated into “Rest of the World regions” that sometimes cover entire continents.
 For example, in EXIOBASE, Africa (other than Egypt and South Africa) is considered a single region.
-This affects the granularity of derived emission factors.
+This affects the granularity of emission factors.

 In the case of EXIOBASE, which contains more than 8000 entries for each year, assessing the quality of each data point can be complex.
 At Climatiq, we compare data points within and across categories and geographies in order to detect entries that should be used with caution.
 We add quality flags to such data.
+You can read more about data quality flags and the method behind our outlier detection here

 Due to their imperfection, several studies have looked at the uncertainty of IOTs:

-• Moran and Wood (2014) found that carbon footprint results for most major economies disagreed by less than 10% between different MRIOs, including EORA, EXIOBASE and WIOD.
+• Moran and Wood (2014) found that carbon footprint results for most major economies disagreed by less than 10% between different MRIOs, including EORA, EXIOBASE, and WIOD.

-• -- were lower for the agricultural sector (-9%) and the manufacturing sectors (-12%),
+• -- lower for the agricultural sector (-9%) and the manufacturing sectors (-12%),

-• -- were higher for the energy sector (+16%) and even higher for the mining (+43%) and water supply/waste (+90%) sectors.
+• -- higher for the energy sector (+16%) and even higher for the mining (+43%) and water supply/waste (+90%) sectors.

 How to apply spend-based emission factors